Request An Arm Lift Consultation Today!

 Is Arm Lift Surgery Right For Me?

-If you need assistance with reshaping or tightening excess skin underneath the upper arm, then an Arm Lift procedure might be a good option.
+If you need assistance with reshaping or tightening excess skin underneath the upper arm, then an Arm Lift surgery might be a good option.
 The purpose of an Arm Lift surgery, or Brachioplasty, is to reduce the sagging, drooping appearance of the upper arm with a relatively simple procedure.
 An Arm Lift surgery removes excess skin and fat that extends from the underarm to the elbow.

 Loose skin underneath the upper arm can be caused by a variety of factors including heredity, age and significant weight loss.
 By using an Arm Lift procedure, you will be able to change the appearance of this area by smoothing out the underlying supportive tissue with an incision.